cmda-minor-web/web-app-from-scratch-2223/README.md

 You can request an api key from this url, it'll take no longer then 1 minute to generate one
 #### !(Do note you need a riot games account to generate a key.)!

-### Bonus things that I will implement / working on
-- [] Autocomplete when you're looking for a summoner
-- [~] Champion rotation as the default state
-- [] Ranked solo and flex queue last played games and data about said games.
-- [] Responsive design 🤪🤪🤪